 How 17c works:

 Step 1.
-Identify the sales value of your car: Determine the sales value of your car using tools like Kelley Blue Book.
+Identify the sales value of your car: Determine the pre-loss value using tools like Kelley Blue Book and comparable listings.

 Step 2.
-Follow the 10% cap rule on the 17c formula: Multiply the retail value of the car by .10 to identify the “base loss of value,” as stated in the 17c formula.
+Follow the 10% cap rule on the 17c formula: Multiply the retail value of the car by 0.10 to estimate a “base loss of value.”
+This cap is not legally mandated and may understate DV for certain vehicles; it is negotiable.

 Step 3.
-Apply a damage multiplier: Use a damage multiplier to determine the amount of any structural damage to your car.
+Apply a damage multiplier: Use a damage multiplier to estimate the impact of structural and panel damage.
 You can take the number from step two and multiply it by the number that best describes the damage to your car:

 FAQs